RealSparkle/CategorySectionsDoc/README.md

 ![Settings](https://user-images.githubusercontent.com/122740591/221409859-604c6382-b957-45bd-b90a-1ef8c309fba5.png)

-Add an element to the arry property and select the Class you want to add custom sections.
+Add an element to the array property and select the Class you want to add custom sections for.

 ![ClassSelection](https://user-images.githubusercontent.com/122740591/221409975-815c4c9b-61e6-44bb-8994-aaed82d5b6b5.png)

-When class is selected a list of checkbox appear.
-Each checkbox represent a category that can be added.
+When the class is selected a list will appear.
+Each checkbox represents a category that can be added.
 Select all the desidered categories and restart the editor.

 ![CategoryList](https://user-images.githubusercontent.com/122740591/221410009-14f7ec4b-82f8-4396-80d3-bbfed5b6d130.png)